Living Our Food Principles

 Great food starts with quality ingredients...

 Food safety has always been our top priority, and we promise to use ingredients that meet our high standards for safe, wholesome food.
 To do that, we continue to implement best-in-class food safety and total quality programs, both in our restaurants and with our suppliers, every day.
-We are also mindful of the sustainability of ingredients, including the social and environmental benefits of the food we buy for generations to come.
+We are also mindful of the sustainability of ingredients, including the social and environmental benefits of the food we buy.

 ...that are sustainably sourced.

-We support a broad community of farmers and other suppliers who work hard to help us bring great food to our tables.
+We support a broad community of farmers, ranchers and other suppliers who work hard to help us bring great food to our tables.
 Given our mutual interests, we expect our suppliers to share our commitment to doing business the right way.

 As we source our ingredients, Darden maintains our Supplier Code of Conduct, which outlines our expectations for our suppliers in areas such as ethical business practices; anti-corruption; human rights and labor laws; environmental, health and safety practices; and legal compliance.

 Darden takes animal welfare very seriously.
 We have a responsibility to ensure that animals are treated with respect and care in the process of providing nutritious food that is served in our restaurants.
 Our approach to animal welfare and auditing our suppliers is to ultimately ensure the ‘Five Freedoms’ of care throughout the life of farm animals.
 This guidance on humane animal treatment directs our practices as well as our selection of, and relationship with, sourcing partners.

 We continually engage with our suppliers regarding our Food Principles and commitments to our guests and have reviewed these important values with them.
 As we make progress in these areas, we will continue to share updates.
 (New restaurant brands that join our portfolio are fully integrated into our Food Principles commitments within five years from acquisition.)